mrjonleek/mrjonleek/_pages/about.md

 I provide hyperscaler egnostic hybrid-cloud platforms for application development, container orchestration and AI.

-Outside of work I enjoy time with my family and friends and my membership as a global citizen traveling whenever and wherever possible.
+Outside of work I enjoy time with family and friends and my membership as a global citizen traveling whenever and wherever possible.
 I also enjoy geography and history, especially as it pertains to wine.
 Check out some of my community projects and open source initiatives.

 A few things that are important to me:

 * Reduce global emissions by making IT more efficient
 * Improve the lives of my fellow developers with innovative technology
 * Support the smart innovators who seek to improve the world

+## Ping me
+{% include contact-form.html %}